TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 ***
 This was another difficult subject learning outcome to thoroughly describe as `applying design thinking` was a continuous process throughout the whole studio.
 Think of it as the continuous evaluation process of a project, which is demonstrated by a Gantt Chart.

-Initially, I also struggled with this learning outcome as I had limited knowledge about penetration testing and barely any Linux skillsets.
+Initially, I also struggled with this learning outcome as I had limited knowledge about penetration testing and barely had any Linux skillsets.
 However, with the constant feedback from the teaching team and their ongoing support, I was able to effectively apply design thinking when we were challenged with many virtual boxes.
 Every week, we were challenged with different boxes from different sites like [TryHackme](https://tryhackme.com) and [HacktheBox](https://www.hackthebox.eu/).
 Likewise, we also learnt basic Linux skills through [PicoCTF](https://picoctf.com/) and [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
-Evidence for skillset development can be found [here](https://teechan.me/logs/).
+Evidence for this particular skillset development can be found [here](https://teechan.me/logs/).

 I have realised that the more practice I have at Pen-Testing these vulnerable machines (that were meant to replicate past real world vulnerabilities), the more I realise the severity of a companies's vulnerability, especially when they are not being diligent enough to update and patch their systems.
 Thus, prompting me to effectively apply design thinking to avoid these potential security hazards.
 Furthermore, the teaching team has also enlightened me on a general overview of how a basic web penetration testing methodology should be structured, and encouraged me to follow that method. (refer to screenshot below):